Skip to main content

 To test your newly built nano package, simply run it on command line, then make sure you can edit and save a file.

-Returning to the Repository version (optional)
+Returning to the repository version (optional)

 It is a good idea to remove the package you built, and return to the repository version, once you are done testing.